friedbrice/lenses-talk/README.md

 6. 2012, Edward Kmett, "Mirrored Lenses" (http://comonad.com/reader/2012/mirrored-lenses/).

-    Kmett points out that Elliott's polymorphic lenses no longer satisfy the common-sense lens laws if the four type parameters are allowed to vary independently.
+    Kmett points out that O'Conner's polymorphic lenses no longer satisfy the common-sense lens laws if the four type parameters are allowed to vary independently.
 Kmett coins the term "lens family" to describe these generalized lens-like constructs.
 He then goes on to describe more generalized lens-like constructs (`Getter`s, `Setter`s, and `Modifier`s), laying the ground work for the optics hierarchy we have today.